mathworks-ref-arch/matlab-apache-kafka/README.md

 ## Introduction

 [Apache Kafka®](http://kafka.apache.org/)  is a community distributed event streaming platform capable of handling trillions of events a day.
 Initially conceived as a messaging queue, Kafka is based on an abstraction of a distributed commit log.
 Since being created and open sourced by LinkedIn in 2011, Kafka has quickly evolved from messaging queue to a full-fledged event streaming platform.

-This project contains C/C++-based Kafka Clients, a producer for MATLAB, and producers and consumers for Simulink.
+This project contains C/C++-based Kafka Clients, producers and consumers, for both MATLAB and Simulink.
 In Simulink, code generation with Embedded Coder is also supported.

 The usage in MATLAB is for prototyping, and if you want to use it in a production system, we recommend compiling your code for *MATLAB Production Server*.

 For usage in Simulink, this is also prototyping.
 Generate C code using Embedded Coder to use in a production environment.